rich-iannone/DiagrammeR/README.md

 Functions in the Package
 ------------------------

 There are a lot of functions for working with graphs.
-Lots.
-Below is a listing of all the functions available in the package.
 If you need help with any given function, try `help([function_name])`.
-Each function is well documented, with explanations for each argument and copious usage examples.
+Each function is well documented, with explanations for each argument and many usage examples.

 <img src="inst/img/functions.png">